Boozoo Bajou – 4

 What probably will cause some bewilderment on the side of some die hard fans of the early days is that the overall mood has changed most – as if the guys had had enough of all that humid tropical lounge stuff and deliberately booked a ride on a ship to some arctic destination, at the same time traveling from storytelling to atmospheres, from being stylishly obvious to becoming intriguingly sketchy and scenic.
 “Der Kran” is almost an audio play without words, “Hirta” is quoting dub techno and minimal and stays away from those formats at the same time, and “Your Weak Fire” raises memories of modern dub à la Rhythm and Sound.

 It’s absolutely conceivable that a large part of the appeal of this album may arise from the intriguing departure from earlier works.
-But then again – there is a lot of quality to be found, and sometimes even echoes of Eno’s Apollo Soundtracks can be detected, as in “Stufen-Spitzbergen” for example, at least during the first four minutes and until a synth bass theme of dramatic proportions enters the space – definitely one of the highlights of “4”.
+But then again – there is a lot of quality to be found, even echoes of Eno’s Apollo Soundtracks can be detected, as in “Stufen-Spitzbergen”, at least during the first four minutes and until a synth bass theme of dramatic proportions enters the space – definitely one of the highlights of “4”.

-Thirteen years after “Satta”, the Boozoo Bajou project definitely reached a whole new level that will earn the respect of critics and music enthusiasts and maybe alienate a fan or two.
-If someone sort of lost track of the guys after the first album and runs across this one – chances are they wouldn’t guess it’s the same artist.
-Still, we can only congratulate Peter Heider und Florian Seyberth for taking this step, for having the courage and the creativity to come up with such a chilled and classy selection of tracks.
-The only comparison I can find for the transformation this represents is the journey that Talk Talk made from their first to their final album.
-And that really is a huge compliment.
+Thirteen years after “Satta”, the Boozoo Bajou project reached a whole new level that will earn the respect of critics and music enthusiasts and maybe alienate a fan or two.
+If someone sort of lost track of the guys after the first album and runs across this one – chances are they wouldn’t guess it’s the same artists.
+Still, we can only congratulate Peter Heider und Florian Seyberth for taking this step, for having the courage and the creativity to come up with such a chilled and classy selection of tracks, way up north from where they used to play.

 Release for review: